- Used Terms and Definitions

 Based on standards from IEEE T11 FC-BB-5, FCoE allows the encapsulation of Fibre Channel (FC) frames over Ethernet networks.

 The common data center has a dedicated LAN (Local Area Network) and SAN (Storage Area Network), separated from each other with their specific configurations.
-The idea behind FCoE is to merge LAN and SAN into a single and converged network structure, which means a reduced number of cables, ports, switches, I/O cards, power and cooling costs.
+The idea behind FCoE is to merge LAN and SAN onto a single and converged network structure, which means a reduced number of cables, ports, switches, I/O cards, power and cooling costs.

 Data Center Bridging (DCB)

 Data Center Bridging, also known as Data Center Bridging eXchange (DCBX), enables priority-based flow control to a specific type of traffic, which enhance the reliability of Ethernet transport.
 Oversimplifying things, two DCB important functionalities are: allocating bandwidth and to provide lossless ethernet transport using priority-based flow control between endpoints and switches.

 Link Layer Discovery Protocol (LLDP)

 Link Layer Discovery Protocol (LLDP) is a vendor-neutral layer 2 protocol.
 It is used by network devices, such as switches and routers to advertise their identity and capabilities to other devices on the network.